joshcrain/joshcrain.io/about/site/colophon.md

  Eleventy is used for static page generation.
 Git is used for version control.
 Github is used to store the repository.
 Netlify hosts the website.
 The site uses <a href="https://speedlify-joshcrain.netlify.app/" rel="noopener">a copy of Speedlify</a> to continuiously measure site speed and accessibility.

- The serif typeface is <a href="https://fonts.google.com/specimen/EB+Garamond" rel="noopener">EB Garamond</a>.
+ The serif typeface is Georgia.
 Special effort has been made to give the foreground and background colors a high contrast for those with limited sight.
 Text has a 4.5:1 contrast ratio at Level AA or better, as specified by <a href="https://www.w3.org/TR/WCAG20/" rel="noopener">WCAG 2.0</a>.